yussypu/database/README.md

 **Deterministic simulation testing.** Clock, file IO, RNG, and scheduling all go through one trait.
 Under the simulator the database runs single threaded from a seed, so any bug the simulator finds is reproducible exactly and can be shrunk to a minimal failing schedule.

-**Formal verification.** The WAL, MVCC, and SSI protocols are specified in TLA+ and checked with TLC.
+**Formal verification.** The MVCC and SSI protocols are specified in TLA+ and checked with TLC.
 The specs live in the repo and each one is referenced from the implementation file that realizes it.

 Roughly the shape of SQLite, with serializable transactions, learned indexes, and a simulation harness bolted on.